Two-Torsion Subgroups of some Modular Jacobians: Examples

 \texttt{Julia} finds 256 approximate solutions to the system formed by the 16 equations in $ a_{1} , \ldots , a_{16} $.

 In all other cases, the resulting systems have no approximate solutions.
+We can also derive equations and schemes in the extreme cases, $\alpha_{1} =0$, $\alpha_{2} = 0$, $a_{1} = 1$ etc. These cases combined had few solutions, and in fact these planes are not needed in our calculation of the 2-torsion subgroup.

-\begin{rem} We can also derive equations and schemes in the extreme cases, $\alpha_{1} =0$, $\alpha_{2} = 0$, $a_{1} = 1$ etc. These cases combined had few solutions, and in fact these planes are not need in our calculation of the 2-torsion subgroup. \end{rem} In each case, we approximate solutions as complex points and using the techniques described in Section 5.2, we define the corresponding quadritangents to $X$.
-The 16 planes described below and the cusps of $X_{0}\left( 42\right)$ were sufficient to fully describe the 2-torsion subgroup of $X_{0} \left( 42 \right)$.
-The planes occur in two Galois orbits.
+In each case, we approximate solutions as complex points and using the techniques described in Section 5.2, we compute the corresponding quadritangents to $X$.
+The 16 planes described in Table \ref{table: 3} and the cusps of $X_{0}\left( 42\right)$ were sufficient to fully describe the 2-torsion subgroup of $X_{0} \left( 42 \right)$.
+The planes computed occur in two Galois orbits.
 For both orbits, we give the minimal polynomial of $a_{1}$ and expression for $a_{2}, a_{3}, a_{4}$ in terms of $a_{1}$.

 Let $K$ be the number field defined by $f$